-Sara has had an emotional journey raising her daughter, Gabriela, who was diagnosed with CLN7 at age six.
-In the years since diagnosis, her family has worked tirelessly to make Gabriela’s life less painful and more beautiful, and to bring awareness to the community through Rare Diseases Croatia, known locally as Hrvatski savez za rijetke bolesti.
+Sara had an emotional journey raising her daughter, Gabriela, who was diagnosed with CLN7 at age six.
+In the years since diagnosis, her family worked tirelessly to make Gabriela’s life less painful and more beautiful, and to bring awareness to the community through Rare Diseases Croatia, known locally as Hrvatski savez za rijetke bolesti.

 Sara and her husband welcomed a healthy baby girl into the world in 2009.
 A first-time mom, Sara saw her daughter Gabriela developing just like other kids in their town in Croatia.
 She walked, talked, sang, and learned how to ride a bike without trouble.

 Sara began to notice changes in Gabriela’s behavior at age three: “She started getting cranky and nervous, and she cried a lot.
 She was never like that before.”
 At the time, it was difficult for Sara and Gabriela’s father to tell if these emotions were the product of stress during a big apartment move or if something more serious was going on.
 When physical symptoms began to develop, Sara recalls feeling like something wasn’t right.

 “Gabriela would hallucinate, and one time she thought she was seeing snakes all over the rooms, so she would not stop screaming,” remembered Sara.

 By age four, Gabriela began having seizures in the day, sometimes mid-walking, which Sara described as “short absences.”
 Gabriela looked like she was just nodding her head.
 If she seized while walking, it looked like she was tripping.
 Sara recalls this happening over 200 times each day.
 After six months of suffering these episodes, Gabriela was diagnosed by a neuro-pediatrician with epilepsy and prescribed a seizure preventative medication.